DerekMaffett/ivan_the_terribles_blog/README.md

 ```

 XSS was fixed by removing the exemption from XSS protection listed in the
+application controller and whitelisting the status parameter to only "published"
+and "unpublished", using only the whitelist in the views.
+SQL injection was
-application controller.
-SQL injection was removed by sanitizing inputs to the
+removed by sanitizing inputs to the SQL query.
+A hash key was put into git
-SQL query.
-A hash key was put into git ignore to prevent being read in a public
+ignore to prevent being read in a public repository.
-repository.